seikochan/bitcoin.org/en/developer-guide.md

 receive a block reward of newly created bitcoin value, which also should be spent in the coinbase transaction.
 (The block reward started at 50 bitcoins and is being halved approximately every four years: as of March 2014, it's 25 bitcoins.)
-A coinbase transaction is invalid if it tries to spend more value than is available from the transaction fees and block reward.
+A coinbase transaction is invalid if it tries to spend a different number than the sum of the transaction fees and block reward.

 The coinbase transaction has the same basic format as any other transaction, but it references a single non-existent UTXO and a special